 If the decision is made to manage acute EDH non-surgically, close observation with repeated neurological examinations and continuous surveillance with brain imaging is required, as the risk for hematoma expansion and clinical deterioration is present.
 The recommendation is to obtain a follow-up head CT scan within 6 to 8 hours following brain injury.

-In general, patients with pure EDHs have an excellent prognosis of a functional outcome after surgical evacuation, when it is rapidly detected and evacuated.
-A delay in diagnosis and treatment increases the morbidity and the mortality.
+In general, patients with pure EDHs have an excellent prognosis of a functional outcome after the surgical evacuation, when it is rapidly detected and evacuated.
+A delay in diagnosis and treatment increases morbidity and mortality.

 EDHs caused by arterial bleeding develop rapidly and can be detected quickly.
 But those due to a dural sinus tear develop more slowly.
 Thus, clinical manifestations may be delayed, with a resultant delay in recognition and evacuation.
 Generally, an EDH volume greater than 50 cm prior to evacuation results in a worse neurological outcome and consequent mortality.

-Factors that may influence outcome are as follows:
+Factors that may influence the outcome are as follows: